-WHOIS redaction · Cloudflare Registrar docs
+WHOIS redaction

 What is WHOIS redaction?

-WHOIS redaction removes most contact information categorized as personal data (registrant name, email address, postal address) from the published WHOIS record for a domain.
-Fields will read “Data Redacted”.
+WHOIS redaction removes most contact information categorized as personal data (such as registrant name, email address, postal address) from the published WHOIS record for a domain.
+These fields will read

+Data Redacted.
 The nameserver, domain lock information, and date records for a domain are still available publicly.
-The following fields will continue to show in WHOIS:
+The following fields will continue to show in WHOIS, due to ICANN policy:

-- Registrant State/Province
+- Registrant state/province.

-- Registrant Country.
+- Registrant country.

 Cloudflare still maintains the authoritative, unredacted, record of your WHOIS data.
 You can modify this information at any time in.
 To access it: